- Home

 Collect Visuals

-A news reporter is responsible for capturing the right visuals that build up the storyline and become proof of evidence to be published or broadcasted for viewers.
+A news reporter is responsible for capturing the right visuals that build up the storyline and become proof of evidence to be published or broadcast to viewers.
 The visuals presented on-screen must career authenticity and it should not carry any content that can not be published.

 Update

 A news reporter has to update the desk about any developments in the story.
-He or she has to provide up to date visuals and raw script to the assignment desk which further sends it to output desk after checking visuals and script to avoid any blunder.
+He or she has to provide up-to-date visuals and raw script to the assignment desk which further sends it to the output desk after checking visuals and script to avoid any blunder.

 Types of a Reporter

-There are numerous types of reporters depending on the beats they are assigned.
-We have provided below a description of several types of news reporters who work on the story of the respective field.
+There are numerous types of a reporter or reporter career options depending on the beats they are assigned.
+We have provided below a description of several types of news reporters who work on the story of their respective fields.

 Crime Reporter: A crime reporter is proficient in covering crime stories.
 It includes crimes such as robbery, murder, violence, corruption, blackmailing and instigating to do criminal acts.
 A crime reporter usually visits the police station to pitch top crime stories.
 He or she takes bytes of police officials, eyewitnesses, victim, convict and their relatives.